 • Blackstar Advisors v Cheyne Capital [2019] EWCA Civ 2210, successfully defending the fund against contractual claim for unpaid fees.

-• CMOC v Persons Unknown [2018], acting for international commodities business subject to a sophisticated Business Email Compromise fraud.
+• CMOC v Persons Unknown [2018], successful acting on a global asset recovery exercise for international commodities business subject to a sophisticated Business Email Compromise fraud.
 Obtained first-known reported worldwide freezing injunction against ‘Persons Unknown’.

 • Acting for a property company in claims of over £17m against RBS in which the company claims that RBS unilaterally altered the term of a £10.5m loan agreement without the company’s authority or permission.
 The case involved complex issues of restitution and subrogation.